How to apply to

 Students are expected to participate actively while respecting others.

-- Selection is based on the overall quality of participation and performance across all three days.
+- Selection is based on overall performance across all three days.

 - No single task determines the outcome.